2018 Competition Winners

 Student/Apprentice Chef winner: Sophie Kennard

-Sophie is currently studying for a Level 3 Apprenticeship at Exeter College and working at The Swan at Bampton, Devon, where she has been working for two and a half years.
-She previously studied for Levels 1 and 2 Professional Cookery at Bridgwater and Taunton College.
+Sophie was studying for a Level 3 Apprenticeship at Exeter College and working at The Swan at Bampton, Devon, when she won her award.
+She had previously studied for Levels 1 and 2 Professional Cookery at Bridgwater and Taunton College.
+After completing her apprenticeship, she continued to work at The Swan until 2020 when she took a position at the Jack in the Green, near Exeter, being promoted to second chef in October that year.

 She has always thoroughly enjoyed cooking and aims to continue to develop her skills further.
 In the future, she would like to own her own restaurant focusing on local and seasonal food.